L-M0716/scHarbor/documentation/docs/inputs/matrix.md

 ## Matrix input

-ScBridge reads the count matrix and its barcode and feature annotations directly, without FastQC or STARsolo.
+scHarbor reads the count matrix and its barcode and feature annotations directly, without FastQC or STARsolo.
 Processing begins with cell-level quality control.

 | Input file | Contents |